Self-employed teachers: Coronavirus (COVID-19) advice

 If you are a director of your own limited company, then you are not eligible for this scheme.
 You may be eligible for the Coronavirus Job Retention Scheme, which provides 80% of your PAYE salary costs if you cannot work at all and put yourself on furlough.
 Unfortunately dividend income is ignored.

-The grants are taxable.
-We are seeking clarification on whether this means they are also liable to class 4 National Insurance (NI) and counted as part of your income when assessing student loan repayments (if applicable).
+The grants are taxable as part of your self-employed income for 2020-21.
+This means that they are also liable to class 4 National Insurance (NI) and counted as part of your income when assessing student loan repayments (if applicable).

-If you claim tax credits you’ll need to include the grant in your claim as income, which may reduce your entitlement to tax credits.
+If you claim tax credits or Universal Credit you’ll need to include the grant in your claim as income, which may reduce your entitlement to tax credits.

 Nothing has been said at any stage about the grant being repayable.
 If you are offered a grant (on the basis of having lost profits due to coronavirus), but end up recording a year with higher profits than previously on your next tax return, this would imply that COVID-19 did not impact your profit.
 One leading website has asked the question of whether this situation, or any other circumstances, could lead to you having to repay the grant – we await the result of their enquiries.